jrwesch/javascript-quiz-challenge/README.md

 THEN I can save my initials and my score</br>

 # Site Preview
-Screenshot of jrwesch password generator deployed on GitHub Pages

 # Usage
 This quiz is limited in scope.
 It only has five questions.
 One could create a larger test bank of questions to actually use for studying.